 The value of a third-party claim depends on the facts of your case.
 In most cases, employees cannot sue their employers for a work injury or illness covered by workers’ compensation.

 However, if your employer was grossly negligent or intentionally caused your injury, you could have a claim against your employer.

 A Florida workplace accident attorney can review your case to determine your options for seeking compensation and benefits for a work accident or injury.

 Contact Our Florida Workers’ Compensation Lawyers for a Free Consultation

-Contact our Clearwater law firm to schedule a free consultation with one of our Florida workers’ compensation lawyers at (727) 796-8282 if you have been injured at work.
+For more information, please contact the Clearwater and St. Petersburg workers’ compensation law firm of Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers at the nearest location to schedule a free consultation today.
 We will answer your questions about workers’ comp claims and offer legal advice to help you receive all of the benefits you are entitled to.